-Both places are easy to reach by public transport, and we are very happy to help with local travel information.
+Dunstaffnage marina is easy to reach to by public transport, and we are very happy to help with local travel information.

 a.
 By Car

-Oban is about 2.5 hours to 3 hours drive north from Glasgow Airport.
-If you want to leave your car in Oban there is secure, paid for parking or a free, council-run, long-term car park.
-There are three, car ferry routes (see below details) from the mainland to Mull.
-Check in closes 30 minutes before departure for cars and 10 minutes for foot passengers.
+Oban is about 2.5 hours to 3 hours drive north from Glasgow Airport and Dunstaffnage Marina is just 3 miles North of Oban on the A85.
+If you want to leave your car in Oban there is secure, paid for parking with Hazelbank Motors or a free, long-term car park at Atlantis Leisure.
+Alternatively, you can leave your car at Dunstaffnage marina parking for £25 per week.

 b.
 By Air